 With capacity for 600 employees, Building 37 amenities include a fitness center, 350-seat auditorium, coffee shop and café, conferencing spaces, and gathering places for impromptu collaboration.
 The new upper level creates a variety of spatial scales for office, dining, athletic and collaboration functions.
 Several tall concourses interconnect with large gathering areas, offering opportunities for collaboration and expansive harbor views.

 The project was extraordinarily economical in terms of cost and construction duration.
-Detailed with modest materials it creates an iconic representation of Under Armour’s spirit and brand.
+Detailed with modest materials, it creates an iconic representation of Under Armour’s spirit.
 Supergraphics, bold color, over-scaled windows and interconnected public space energize the spirit of place and reinforce Under Armour’s core principles of teamwork, sportsmanlike competition, and innovation.